History of the automobile: Gasoline

 Nicolaus Otto and Eugen Langen had built a working engine in 1867.
-About 1870, in Vienna, Austria (then the Austro-Hungarian Empire), inventor Siegfried Marcus put a liquid-fueled internal combustion engine on a simple handcart which made him the first man to propel a vehicle by means of gasoline.
+About 1870, in Vienna, Austria-Hungary, inventor Siegfried Marcus put a liquid-fueled internal combustion engine on a simple handcart which made him the first man to propel a vehicle using gasoline.
 Today, this is known as "the first Marcus car" but would be better described as a cart.
-His second car, built and run in 1875, was the first petrol driven car and is housed at the Vienna Technial Museum.
+His second car, built and run in 1875 according to some sources, was the first gasoline-driven car and is housed at the Vienna Technical Museum.
+However, the latest research shows that it was not built until 1888/89.
 In 1883, Marcus secured a German patent for a low-voltage ignition system of the magneto type; this was his only automotive patent.
-This design was used for all further engines.
-This ignition, in conjunction with the "rotating-brush carburetor", made the engine design innovative.
-During his lifetime, he was honored as the originator of the motorcar but his place in history was all but erased by the Nazis during World War II.
-Because Marcus was of Jewish descent, the Nazi propaganda office ordered his work to be destroyed, his name expunged from future textbooks, and his public memorials removed, giving credit instead to Karl Benz.
+During his lifetime, he was honored by some as the originator of the motorcar, but the Nazis all but erased his place in history during World War II.
+Because Marcus was of Jewish descent, the Nazi propaganda office ordered his work to be destroyed, his name expunged from future textbooks, and his public memorials removed.
+John Nixon of the London Times in 1938 considered Marcus' development of the motor car to have been experimental, as opposed to Carl Benz who took the concept from experimental to production.
+Nixon described Marcus' cars as impractical.

-Several inventors developed their own version of practical automobiles with petrol/gasoline-powered internal combustion engines in the last two decades of the 19th century: Karl Benz built his first automobile in 1885 in Mannheim.
+Benz built his first automobile, the Benz Patent Motorcar, in 1885 in Mannheim.
+It is considered the first modern car—a practical, marketable automobile for everyday use—and the first in series production.
 Benz was granted a patent for his automobile on 29 January 1886, and began the first production of automobiles in 1888, after Bertha Benz, his wife, had proved—with the first long-distance trip in August 1888, from Mannheim to Pforzheim and back—that the horseless coach was capable of extended travel.
-Since 2008 a Bertha Benz Memorial Route commemorates this event.
+Since 2008, a Bertha Benz Memorial Route commemorates this event.